orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Equivalence in some perspective: Does there exist a connection between the two.
 	- Homotopy equivalence: When superposed perspectives can be collapsed to a single point.

-- Boolean: Normal way of thinking about a boolean is .orbit we assume modularity of booleans

 `.add`, `.and`, `.assign`, `.superpose` : Compose an `initial & terminal` (.add is compose boundaries)

-Numbers, Integers, base-n, fractions, floating point
-- .add integers: single equivalence (initial from one side, terminal from other side.)

 `.copy`
 - Say some modular structure: send traversing left & right simultaneously, and cancel each other out